feeka/dna-storage/README.md

 ## What we did here (short)

-We ran a set of [Prof. Robert Grass-style](https://doi.org/10.1002/anie.201411378), message-level Reed–Solomon experiments that measure average payload recovery across different outer-RS redundancy levels.
+We ran a set based on [this paper](https://doi.org/10.1002/anie.201411378), message-level Reed–Solomon experiments that measure average payload recovery across different outer-RS redundancy levels.
 Outputs are collected in `bench_rs.csv`.
 Representative visualizations below.